DataScienceLeadJr/midi-step/README.md

 # midi-step
-For working with my Arturia Keystep
+Messing about with playing/visualizing input from my Arturia Keystep